An Ayurvedic Guide to Healthy Elimination

 Stress can have a very detrimental impact on our overall health and is particularly disruptive to digestion and elimination.
 Ayurveda recognizes the power of a number of subtle therapies for stress reduction.

 Meditation is a very effective technique; it helps minimize our experience of stress and also encourages the development of more constructive responses to stressful situations.
 Even 10–15 minutes of daily meditation can have a profound impact on your state of mind and your digestive health.

 Devote a Few Minutes Each Day to Pranayama

-Yoga is another therapy that can help to reduce stress, strengthen digestion, and keep the channel of elimination relaxed and flowing properly.
-Specific practices for each dosha are recommended in our resources on vata-, pitta-, and kapha-type elimination.
+Yoga is another therapy that can help reduce stress, strengthen digestion, and keep the channel of elimination relaxed and flowing properly.
+Specific practices for each dosha are recommended in our resources on vata-, pitta-, and kapha-type yoga.

 Triphala, a traditional Ayurvedic formula comprised of three fruits, is balancing for vata, pitta, and kapha.
 Triphala has a particular affinity for the colon and is therefore very supportive of healthy elimination.
 It is revered for its unique ability to gently cleanse and detoxify the digestive tract, while replenishing, nourishing, and rejuvenating the tissues.